dfinity/motoko/doc/md/actors-async.md

 In Motoko, an expression occurs in an *asynchronous context* if it appears in the body of an `async` expression, which may be the body of a (shared or local) function or a stand-alone expression.
 The only exception are `query` functions, whose body is not considered to open an asynchronous context.

-In Motoko calling a shared function is an error unless the function is called in an asynchronouus context.
+In Motoko calling a shared function is an error unless the function is called in an asynchronous context.
 In addition, calling a shared function from an actor class constructor is also an error.

 The `await` construct is only allowed in an asynchronous context.